PKizzle/dns/cmd/testserv/handlers/sign/README.md

 ```

 - **FILE** is the input zone file to sign.
 If the path is relative, the path from the _root_ global handler will be prepended to it.
 - `ttl` specifies the TTL of all records that will be signed, and for the new records (NSEC, RRSIG) that get added to the zone.
+Without
+  this option all records that are signed will get a TTL of 3600.
 - `key` specifies the key(s) (there can be multiple) to sign the zone.
 Any metadata in these files (Activate, Publish, etc.) is
   _ignored_.
 These keys must also be Key Signing Keys (KSK).
 The **KEYFILE** must be the root name of the keys
   files, i.e if you have "Kmiek.nl.+013+26205.key", **KEYFILE** must be "Kmiek.nl.+013+26205".
 For finding the